Trusts & Foundations

 Our Inpatient Unit at Michael Sobell House has received substantial grants which have helped us meet running costs, supported vital building and refurbishment works, and enabled the purchase of a wide range of clinical equipment and other resources that have greatly benefitted people staying with us.

-In recent years, our CABS programme has received grants to allow us to continue our invaluable work with children and adolescents.
-Including a grant from the National Lottery Community Fund to support our CABS Team’s research project on Neurodiversity and Grief.
+Our Child & Adolescent Bereavement Service also regularly receives grants so we can continue our invaluable work with children and young people.
 At Harlington Hospice we recognise the importance of caring for children and families during the grieving process.
 Illness, the death of a parent, family member, friend, or other significant individual can be painful and distressing.
 Bereavement can affect the ability to study, work, relate to others and develop.
 Our individualised approach ensures that every child or adolescent and their family receives the care and support they need to navigate this difficult time in their lives.